Addendum: On the Type of the Spin Polarization Dependence of the Neutrino Mass and Charge

-The indices $V$ and $A$ imply the simultaneous presence of both vector and axial-vector parts of leptonic photon and weak neutral currents.
+The indices $V$ and $A$ imply the presence simultaneously of both vector and axial-vector parts of leptonic photon and weak currents.
 Therefore, any of the expressions (\ref{19})-(\ref{21}) for the neutrino $(\lambda_{c}=+1)$ and the antineutrino $(\lambda_{c}=-1)$ is different which becomes possible owing to the interference of the interaction vector and axial-vector components.

-The terms $(1+ss')$ and $(1-ss')$ characterize the scattering with conservation $(s'= s)$ and change $(s'=-s)$ of helicities of incoming left $(s=-1)$ - and right $(s=+1)$-polarized particles.
-Under such circumstances the value of the cross section (\ref{18}) conveniently replace by the summed size
+The terms $(1+ss')$ and $(1-ss')$ characterize the scattering with conservation $(s'= s)$ and change $(s'=-s)$ of helicities of incoming left $(s=-1)$- and right $(s=+1)$-polarized particles.
+Under such circumstances, the cross section (\ref{18}) is convenient to replace by the summed size

-The compound structures of both terms of (\ref{22}) testify of that the neutrino charge $f_{1\nu}$ leads to the scattering either with or without flip of its spin.
+The compound structures of both terms of (\ref{22}) testify in favor of that the neutrino charge $f_{1\nu}$ leads to the scattering either with or without flip of its spin.
 The anapole $g_{1\nu}$ does not change a particle helicity.
 In contrast to this, the vector $f_{2\nu}$ and axial-vector $g_{2\nu}$ moments are responsible only for the flip of the neutrino spin.
 Of course, our formulas can also confirm the fact that the helicity of the neutrino of large energy $(E_{\nu}\gg m_{\nu})$ is not changed.

-However, as known, the right-handed neutrino meets with the problem which states that a chiral symmetry characterized a massive particle does not exist.
+However, as known, the right-handed neutrino encounters the problem which states that a chiral symmetry characterized a massive particle does not exist.
 Therefore, it appears that the neutrinos have no neither the electric, weak nor any other mass.
 But this is not quite so.
-The point is that at the helicity conservation a particle chirality is not changed even if it possesses a non-zero rest mass.
-In other words, the longitudinal neutrino chirality can be violated at the expense of mass, charge, magnetic and electric dipole moments because they lead to the flip of its spin.
+The point is that at the helicity conservation, a particle chirality is not changed even if it possesses a non-zero rest mass.
+In other words, the longitudinal neutrino chirality can be violated at the expense of mass, charge, magnetic and electric dipole moments, because they lead to the flip of its spin.

-In the absence of one of the currents, $V$ or $A,$ any of (\ref{19})-(\ref{21}) not only for the particles and antiparticles but also for the left - and right-handed neutrinos coincides.
+In the absence of one of the currents, $V$ or $A,$ any of (\ref{19})-(\ref{21}) not only for the particle and the antiparticle, but also for the left- and right-handed neutrinos coincides.
 Such an equality takes place as well as in the low energy limits of the corresponding processes.